 An LED is good for a first test.
-I suggest putting in a 10 kOhm resistor in the "outer path" when you want to do (connect) something more fancy (but consider supplying this path with 3.3V then, especially when you have a GP port connected).
+I suggest putting in a 10 kOhm resistor in the "outer path" when you want to do something more fancy (but consider supplying this path with 3.3V then, especially when you use a GP port as input).

 Upper limit of the PWM frequency is a few kHz: around 2 kHz the HV is starting to drop considerably (I got the hint that the diode is to blame for this).

 Analog circuitry is easy to simulate (you see a screenshot of the SW "MapleSim" below).
 The simulation gave me more insights about the principle of the voltage generation (self-induction) and will be used for ensuing designs.